jglev/project-management-starter/README.md

       You may then visit your web browser at `http://localhost:8088`.

-### OpenProject
+### OpenProject (for a more complex workflow)

-A second approach is to use [OpenProject](https://www.openproject.org/), which is open-source Project Management software for ["Agile" Project Management](https://www.atlassian.com/agile/project-management/epics-stories-themes).
+A second approach is to use [OpenProject](https://www.openproject.md/), which is open-source Project Management software for ["Agile" Project Management](https://www.atlassian.com/agile/project-management/epics-stories-themes).

 ![documentation/example_screenshots/openproject.png](documentation/example_screenshots/openproject.png)